 There are a wide variety of treatments ranging from sex therapy, to pills, vacuum devices, shots, or even or penile implants.
 All can be discussed with your Georgia Urology physician.

 Georgia Urology works hard to provide all of our patients with confidence and high-quality care, even in the face of difficult-to-discuss problems, such as ED.
-If you’re suffering from ED and want to learn more, take the first step by contacting Georgia Urology to schedule an evaluation and consultation today.
+If you’re suffering and want to ask the questions men with erectile dysfunction should ask their doctors, take the first step by contacting Georgia Urology to schedule an evaluation and consultation today.